Lotería del crimen

 Lotería del crimen (English: Crime Lottery) is a Mexican thriller detective drama television series produced by Adrián Ortega Echegollén and Rodrigo Hernández Cruz for TV Azteca in 2022.
 The series centers on a group of detectives attached to a police intelligence unit where they have to solve clues to find the criminals.
 The series premiered on Azteca 7 on 10 October 2022.
 It stars an ensemble cast, including Claudio Lafarga, Julieta Grajales and Sara Maldonado.

 In January 2025, the series was renewed for a fourth season that premiered on 2 June 2025.
+In January 2026, the series was renewed for a fifth season.

 Plot

 Police detectives Bruno Barraza and Victoria Vargas, belonging to the UNIC (Unidad de Inteligencia Criminal; i.e: Criminal Intelligence Unit), try to uncover several murderers who are still on the loose in Mexico City and continue to commit more murders, and whom they must arrest.